lobrien/ContosoTides/README.md

 The `/training` directory contains data and Python sources for recreating the model and converting/saving the Keras code into CoreML and Tensorflow protobuf format.

+Just in case it needs to be made explicit: Under no circumstances should you use the data or model here for planning or navigation!